dtrianab/Abalon-Project/README.md

 # Age Abalon Prediction

 This project sets out the prediction of abalones age from physical measurements.
-The input variables

-This project is based on the data available at https://archive.ics.uci.edu/ml/datasets/Abalone
+This project is based on the data available at: https://archive.ics.uci.edu/ml/datasets/Abalone

 ## Data Set Information: